interactive-data-language/vscode-idl/apps/README.md

 - **parsing-worker**: Node.js worker thread to index IDL code in the background.

+- **performance**: Node.js app meant to be a place where we can test the speed of parsing without needing to open VSCode (also, cross platform)

 - **server**: The VS Code language server implementation for IDL.

 - **test-tokenizer**: An app used for testing the tokenizer and creating our automated tests.

 - **tmlang-maker**: Live-reloading application to convert our YAML language config file to plist for VSCode to digest.

-- **vscode-e2e-runner**: Basic application that runs our VSCode integration tests
+- **vscode-e2e-runner**: Basic application that runs our VSCode integration tests which are located in `client-e2e`